 I hope you survived the cold snap!

 Morris would love to hear if you’ve ever travelled to far flung lands and taken part in native craft activities or swapped regional recipes.
-Drop him a line in the comments box if you’ve a good story to tell or even a good recipe.
+Drop him a line under his Instagram, Facebook or Twitter shares if you’ve a good story to tell or even a good recipe.

 © All images and story content copyright of lynncf